brownieboy/guardian-epub/readme.md

 npm install -g guardian-epub
 ```

+Note: you also use `npx` to avoid installing the package as a separate step.
+See **NPX Method** section below.

 ## Running the Package

 After installation, the command to begin the creation of the Guardian ePub file is: